eugeniop/itinerariumlatinum/public/posts/introdvctio.md

 | 4th            | -us (mostly masculine) | *manus*, *fructus*               |
 | 5th            | -ēs (feminine)         | *rēs*, *diēs*                    |

 Why all this complexity?
-My theory: languages evolve with the communities using them—commerce, conquest, education, and interaction shape grammar.
+Latin wasn't necessarily a **designed** language.
+It evolved over centuries, and sounds/pronounciations shaped the words and sentences.
+Liguists and grammarians **reverse engineered** what was already spoken and used into this **paradigms**.
+Languages evolve with the communities using them —commerce, conquest, education, and interaction shape grammar.
 Latin itself came from *Proto-Indo-European*, an even more complex ancestor with 8 cases and 3 numbers!

 The *locative* case mostly disappeared in Latin, except in a few special words and city names: